DutchBlockchainHackathon/DutchBlockchainHackathon.github.io/README.md

 Here is how you can earn bonus points for code quality.

+## How your code is evaluated

 Your code will be evaluated against 10 guidelines for building future-proof code.
 The guidelines are described in full in “Building Maintainable Software” (get your free copy during the event)

-Find a concise reference card here: https://cdn-images-1.medium.com/max/1200/1*TS-ZTeI7sQS7dy_AlMqSXQ.png
+Find here a concise [reference card](https://cdn-images-1.medium.com/max/1200/1*TS-ZTeI7sQS7dy_AlMqSXQ.png)

 You can check your code against the guidelines using Better Code Hub, a GItHub integration provided by SIG.